pyRiemann/pyRiemann-qiskit/paper.md

 vqc = QuanticVQC()
 qsvc = QuanticSVM()
 pegasos = QuanticSVM(pegasos=True)
+svc = QuanticSVM(quantum=False)
 ```

 By default, the backend will be a local quantum simulator.
-However, it is possible to register on IBM quantum and request a token to use one of the publicly available quantum computer.
+However, it is possible to register on [IBM quantum](https://quantum-computing.ibm.com/) and request a token to use one of the publicly available quantum computer.
-All classifiers accept a `q_account_token` parameters, which if valid,
+All classifiers accept a `q_account_token` parameters which, if valid,
 will select an available quantum computer to run the classification.

 However, note that, at the time of writting, the number of qubits (and therefore the feature dimension) is limited to:

-- 24 on a local quantum simulator, and up to:
+- 36 on a local quantum simulator, and up to:
 - 5000 on a remote quantum simulator;
-- 5 on free real quantum computers, and up to:
+- 5-7 on free real quantum computers, and up to:
-- 65 on exploratory quantum computers (not available for public use).
+- 127 on exploratory quantum computers (not available for public use).
-// TO CHECK

 ## Support for convex optimization problem

+`pyRiemann-qiskit` supports [docplex](http://ibmdecisionoptimization.github.io/docplex-doc/mp/index.html) specification for the definition of convex optimization problem.
+In particular, this is usefull in the two situations:
+- computing the barycenter of covariance matrices, i.e the covariance matrix which is at minimum distances of all inputs.
+- determing the class prototype which is at minimum distance of a trial, which we can define as a quadratic optimization problem [e.g. ].

+The library relies on `Qiskit` implementation of `QAOA` (Quantum Approximate Optimization Algorithm) which is limited to the solving of
+QUBO problem, that is, problems with unconstrained and binary variables only.

+A wrapper around QAOA optimizer, to help into converting...

+C = fro_mean_convex(covmats, optimizer=optimizer)

 QUBO
 -> The integer to binary problem